serverless/serverless-open-runtime/README.md

-# The Serverless Open Runtime for AWS Lambda (Proof of Concept)
+# The Serverless Open Runtime for AWS Lambda

 This uses AWS's Runtime API for Lambda to implement a universal runtime.